 Advising the New Zealand Government on its comprehensive and transformational reform of the country’s resource management system.
 The work is planned over several years covering the policy development, drafting, and select committee stages of the various Bills.

 Providing specialist planning and consenting advice to Southern Cross on its request for a private plan change to the Auckland Unitary Plan (PPC21), and a concurrent resource consent application, to enable the expansion of its existing Brightside Hospital.

 Assisting a dairy processing company in the establishment of a new, large-scale nutritional powder manufacturing facility.
 The facility required significant infrastructure connections, including to a district council’s freshwater, wastewater, and roading networks.

 Advising a large financial institution on its approach and the content of a new Sustainability Policy and the risks associated with various aspects of the policy.

-Advising several different organisations facing criminal charges under environmental legislation in relation to unintentional discharges of contaminants.
-We assisted these organisations through all stages of this difficult process including helping them to manage engagement with key stakeholders.
+Advising several different organisations facing criminal charges under environmental legislation for unintentional discharges of contaminants.
+Assisting through all stages of this difficult process including helping to manage engagement with key stakeholders.

-- Excellence Awardee, New Zealand Law Awards Young Private Practice Lawyer of the Year, 2021
+- Recognised, Excellence Award, Young Private Practice Lawyer of the Year, New Zealand Law Awards, 2021